 There are a number of medications which may be used to treat clinically affected cats, however, no drugs been approved for treatment of giardia in cats in the USA.

 A common parasitic worm which can be transmitted to kittens via the mother’s milk.
 Other modes of infection include exposure to eggs in the environment or infected hosts (rats, mice etc).

 Roundworm symptoms include stunted growth, pot-bellied appearance, diarrhea, and roundworms in the vomit.

 Treatment is a suitable anti-parasitic medication to kill the worms.

 What can I do about a kitten who smells like poop?

 Check his anal area and if it is dirty, gently wipe it with damp cotton buds.
 Most kittens are adopted between 10 – 12 weeks, and while they are ready for their new home, they still more to learn about how to use the litter tray and groom themselves.
 The good news is cats are fastidiously clean and this is only a short-term issue.

-You can give the kitten a bathe in lukewarm water and an appropriate pet shampoo that is suitable for kittens.
-As most cats don’t like water be warned the kitten may struggle.
+You can give the kitten a bath in lukewarm water and an appropriate pet shampoo that is suitable for kittens.